hrdlickajan/Poker-Probability-Calculator/README.md

 # Poker probability calculator
-Works for Hold'em version
+Made in Python 3 for Texas Hold'em poker

-Input: image of poker table
+Application input: Image of poker table
-Output: Probabilities of win/draw for each player
+Application output: Probabilities of win/draw for each player

 This repository contains GUI that:
-* Can generate synthetic poker tables with random number of players
+* Can generate synthetic poker tables with random number of players with random cards
-* Detects and identifies all poker cards on the table with a trained CNN
+* Detects and identifies all poker cards on the table with a trained CNN included in this repository
 * Analyses the state of the game; which player has which cards
 * Computes probability of win/draw for each player with Monte-Carlo simulations
 * Simulates next game state